How Valuable Are Website Visits in Investment Attraction?

 It is the same in FDI, where European executives tells us in Winning Strategies in Investment Promotion Marketing that they predominantly do online research, are likely to visit an FDI website during the process and are unlikely to contact an IPA before forming the shortlist.
 These are compelling stats showing that the journey is digital, and they’re reflected by most other B2B sales and marketing behaviours.

-Your website serves as a critical touchpoint in the modern buyer's journey for potential investors.
-It is often the first interaction they have with your location and plays a vital role in informing and educating them about investment opportunities.
+Your website serves as a critical touchpoint in the modern FDI path to purchase.
+It is often the first interaction investors have with your location and plays a vital role in informing and educating them about investment opportunities.
 A well-designed website should not only provide comprehensive information, but also facilitate lead generation.

 Time to Think More About Distribution